CEI-lab/ece3400-2017/docs/lab4.md

 ![Fig. 3: Arduino with radio.](images/lab4_fig3.png)

 Download the [RF24 Arduino library](https://github.com/maniacbug/RF24).
 Add it to the Libraries folder in your Arduino directory.
-Download the “Getting Started” sketch from the course GitHub repository for Lab 4.
-Do NOT use the “Getting Started” sketch included in the RF24 library – it is incorrect.
+Download the "Getting Started" sketch from the course GitHub repository for Lab 4.
+Do NOT use the "Getting Started" sketch included in the RF24 library – it is incorrect.
 Replace the Getting Started code in the RF24 library example folder with the one you downloaded from the course GitHub.

 Change the identifier numbers for the two pipes to the ones assigned to your team using the following formula:

 ```
-2*(3*D + N) + X
+2(3D + N) + X
 ```

 where D is the day of your lab (0 = Monday day, 1 = Monday night, 2 = Wednesday night, 3 = Friday) and N is your team number.
 X is 0 for one radio and 1 for the other (you need 2 identifiers, which is why this X is included in the formula).